 The safety of all roadway users - drivers and passengers, pedestrians on foot and in wheelchairs, cyclists, and transit passengers as they are going to or from their station or stop - continues to be FHWA's top priority.
-In 2020, the National Highway Traffic Safety Administration's (NHTSA) estimates show that 38,680 people died in motor vehicle crashes.
-This represents the largest projected number of fatalities since 2007.
-NHTSA estimates that 31,720 people died in motor vehicle crashes in the first nine months of 2021.
-This is an approximately 12 percent increase above the projection for the first nine months of 2020.
+The National Highway Traffic Safety Administration (NHTSA) estimates that 31,785 people died in traffic crashes in the first nine months of 2022.
+This is a slight decrease as compared to the 31,850 estimated fatalities during the same time in 2021.
+The third quarter of 2022 represents the second straight quarter in which year-over-year fatalities have declined following a period of increases in fatalities that started in the second half of 2020.

 FHWA believes that zero is the only acceptable number of deaths on our roads and that a Safe System is how we get there.
-FHWA will play an important role in implementing the Department of Transportation's National Roadway Safety Strategy, which has formally adopted zero deaths as the DOT-wide vision and emphasizes the Safe System Approach.
-This approach acknowledges that people make mistakes and we are responsible for putting safeguards in place to prevent those mistakes from being fatal.
-Two of the areas where FHWA must and will take a leadership role are Safer Roads and Safer Speeds.
+FHWA will play an important role in implementing the Department of Transportation's National Roadway Safety Strategy (NRSS), which has formally adopted zero deaths as the DOT-wide vision and emphasizes the Safe System Approach.
+This approach acknowledges that people make mistakes, and we are responsible for putting safeguards in place to prevent those mistakes from being fatal.